enorsu/astolfolauncher/README.md

 # astolfolauncher(unofficial)
-open-source launcher for (cracked) astolfo it uses the original launch code in a nice gui keep in mind this has been only tested with a specific set of files from "allahleaks" it will not work with anything else and the official link is gone you need to dm me in discord for more info my username is in the launcher's credits the launcher is built with plain python and tkinter you can run the launcher without the astolfo files, but you cant launch anything with it
+open-source launcher for (cracked) astolfo.

+it uses the original launch code in a nice gui.

+keep in mind this has been only tested with a specific set of files from "allahleaks".

+it will not work with anything else.

+and the official link is gone.

+you need to dm me in discord for more info.

+my username is in the launcher's credits.

+the launcher is built with plain python and tkinter.

+you can run the launcher without the astolfo files, but you cant launch anything with it.

 # How to use
 Only tested on Windows 10 with Zulu 8